elliotrpage/BezierBlenderToGodot/Dissecting Curve3d.md

 `in-x, in-y, in-z, out-x, out-y, out-z, pos-x, pos-y, pos-z` This is personally surprising as I was expecting them to put position first, but hey.

 Note that for the first/last nodes which do not have an "in" or "out" value this is set to blanket zeros.
 (0)
+**Dec 2024 note**: It may be this was forgotten about in my version of the script.

 To compare to the UE4 script I am basing on, this uses "px,py,pz,hlx,hly,hlz,hrx,hry,hrz" hl = left (in), hr = right (out)